jzhoulon/RFC-review/20200624-pluggable-device-for-tensorflow.md

 ### PluggableDevice kernel registration

-This RFC shows an example of kernel registration for PluggableDevice.
+This section shows an example of kernel registration for PluggableDevice.
 Kernel and op registration and implementation API is addressed in a separate [RFC](https://github.com/tensorflow/community/blob/master/rfcs/20190814-kernel-and-op-registration.md).

 To avoid kernel registration conflict with existing GPU(CUDA) kernels, plugin author needs to provide a device type(such as "GPU") as well as a subdevice type(such as "INTEL_GPU") to TensorFlow proper for kernel registration and dispatch.
 The device type indicates the device the kernel runs on, the subdevice type is for low-level specialization of the device.
 ```cpp